Micah Hyde charity softball game benefits IMagINe for Youth Foundation

-BUFFALO, N.Y. — The inaugural Micah Hyde Charity Softball game is being held Sunday at Sahlen field.
+BUFFALO, N.Y. — The inaugural Micah Hyde Charity Softball game was held Sunday at Sahlen Field.

-The first pitch is at 1 p.m.
-Tickets are $10 or $23.
-Tickets can still be purchased in person at the box office.

 Money raised benefits Hyde's IMagINe for Youth Foundation, which helps kids with the costs of participating in sports.